allfed/LosingIndustryCropYields/README.md

     │                       `1.0-jqp-initial-data-exploration`.
     │
     ├── reports          <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   ├── literature   <- Relevant papers
+    │   ├── literature   <- Relevant papers.
-    │   └── figures      <- Generated graphics and figures to be used in reporting │
+    │   └── figures      <- Generated graphics and figures to be used in reporting.
+    │
-    ├── pyproject.toml   <-
+    ├── pyproject.toml   <- Contains all the python packages used for poetry.
-    ├── poetry.lock      <- File showing exact version of dependencies for reproducing the analysis environment ├── src              <- Source code for use in this project.
+    ├── poetry.lock      <- File showing exact version of dependencies for reproducing the analysis environment.
+    ├── src              <- Source code for use in this project.
+        └── modules      <- Python algorithms specific to each crop.

 --------